LesleyLai/digital-garden/content/index.md

 ---
 Hi there!
 I’m Lesley Lai, and this is my [[./Concepts/digital gardens|little corner of the web]] where I share my notes that I accumulated since 2023, mostly focused on math and programming.
 I also post a few informal articles sharing my personal opinions here.

 Most of the notes and articles here are incomplete and unpolished, reflecting my limited understanding.
-I usually don’t proofread them, and if you come across any errors, feel free to leave a comment on that page.
+I also usually don’t proofread them, and if you come across any errors, feel free to leave a comment on that page.

 If you are interested in the features and styles of this site, I keep a [[./Concepts/Quartz customization log|customization log]] for this site.